lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240504160547](https://github.com/lm3nitro/Projects/assets/55665256/831445a0-1ae8-4067-909a-e43bf5f4f664)

-In order to resolve this issue and connect to MySQL remotly, we will need to create/add a user and set-up a new connection.
+To resolve this issue and connect to MySQL remotely, we will need to create/add a user and set-up a new connection.

 ### New User and Connection Set-up